BusinessAlchemist/businessalchemist.github.io/_posts/2022-03-12-troubleshooting-tableau-live-queries-against-sql-part-2.md

    6. Some formulas yield code like “CASE WHEN 1=0 THEN ….
 ELSE … END”,\
       If you see them, look for the column they reference and try to drop this column from the dashboard / guess the reason why such structure is added.
    7. Tableau generates ugly joins with subqueries
+      Tableau introduced the 'new' join logic - it generates joins to subqueries, not the individual views.
+Better place all objects in one container (to phrase it better an place a screenshot to aid understanding).

+### Where do I start from?

+First step would probably be to assess how bad the SQL query is.
+In most severe cases, you might want to rebuild your viz from scratch - only adding the necessary things to the screen.
+But most likely, you'll need just a cleanup.
+My cleanup sequence goes like this:
+1) Drop unnecessary filters from the dashboard
+2) Cleanup the WHERE predicates,
+3) Remove all subqueries in JOINs
+4) Cleanup type casts in the SELECT area,
+When you're satisfied with how your queries look like, you can try executing them in SSMS and start with performance optimization on the DB side